Author: Simon Shire | ISBN: 978-1-911611-07-3 | Format: Paperback | Price: Approx €59 | Publishing: Winter 2018

 With 30 chapters divided into four parts, this book covers a wide range of issues including: Media; General Entertainment; Film, Television and Radio Show Production; and Music Production and Performances.
 This book also discusses sample contract clauses and provides extracts from relevant agreements, where appropriate.

 Entertainment and Media Law in Ireland is the first book of its kind in Ireland collating a wealth of information sources to address the myriad of crucial business and legal considerations confronting creative practitioners and lawyers alike, from the ‘why’ and ‘how’ to obtain filming permits, to the hazards of court reporting and defamation for journalists and bloggers, to ensuring all production paperwork is in order to allow full, commercial exploitation of a music composition or film.
 It draws on the author’s substantial legal experience as well as his deep appreciation and in-depth understanding of music, television, film and radio production.
 The book emerged from a prompt discovery of the dearth of authoritative sources available covering the subject issues and his yearning to provide a one-stop resource to redress this glaring deficiency.

 - The Broadcasting Authority of Ireland

 - Court Reporting and Contempt of Court

-- Setting Up a Production Company or Media Business
+- Setting up a Multimedia Business or Production Company

 - Permits for Busking and Street Performances

-- Funding, Section 481 Film Relief And The Irish Film Board
+- Production and Arts Funding, The Irish Film Board and Section 481 Relief

 - Copyright and Music Publishing